aegaas/kinto/docs/configuration/settings.rst

 Plugins
 =======

-*Kinto* relies on the Pyramid plugin system.
+It is possible to extend the default Kinto behaviors by using "plugins".

-The list of plugins to load at startup can be specified in settings, as a list of Python modules:
+The list of plugins to load at startup can be specified in the settings, as a list of Python modules:

 .. code-block:: ini

     kinto.includes = kinto.plugins.default_bucket
                      kinto-attachment
                      custom-myplugin

-See also: :ref:`tutorial-write-plugin`.
+See also: :ref:`tutorial-write-plugin` for more in-depth informations on how to create your own plugin.

 .. _configuring-notifications: